Hi, I'm a Native American, and I'm fed up with the appropriation of my culture by those desperate to be trendy, hip, ironic etc.

-techta asked: Why does it seem that "white people" (whatever that means) are forcibly denied the right to claim cultural appropriation?
+techta said: Why does it seem that "white people" (whatever that means) are forcibly denied the right to claim cultural appropriation?
 I don't identify with any race or culture (though I have a light skinned phenotype), I simply identify American.
 Why am I accused of cultural appropriation when no one bothers to ask me what my culture or ancestry is anyway?
 It seems no one cares about my journey through life and expression because I "look" like the "majority."

 It’s because what’s termed as “white” is the dominant culture.
 White settlers and colonizers forced their culture onto most everyone else.
 What is “standard” or “normal” - is default white culture.
 You can’t appropriate the dominant, especially if it was forced upon you.
 The term just doesn’t apply because of the power imbalance.